0xnulll/mumzworld_weather/README.md

 # Assumption

 Weather, Locations end point uses city as string input and not users favorite locations id, if requirement is such a way to use user's favorite location as input, it can be changed that way.
-There endppoints are not protected and does not require user login.
+This endppoints are not protected and does not require user login.

 # Feature Modules Overview